Last Update: December 5, 2024

 Want proof?
 The best professional bodybuilders in the industry follow strict meal plans when it comes to bulking—and junk food is nowhere to be found.

-While it’s true that the Paleo diet is excellent for creating a lean, healthy physique almost effortlessly, with a few small additions, it’s also a pretty great way to put on muscle and weight.
+Eating paleo foods is excellent for creating a lean, healthy physique almost effortlessly, and with a few small additions, it’s also a pretty great way to put on muscle and weight [1].
 You still need to hit the gym and pound a few sets of heavy lifts, but the majority of body composition change comes from nutrition.
 If you need more convincing, here are a few reasons why eating Paleo works so well for bulking up.

 One of the main tenets of the Paleo diet is to eschew processed food and instead stock up on veggies, protein, some low-sugar fruits, healthy fats, and, depending on how strict you’re following, select whole grains.
 Intrinsically, eating food like this will leave your body feeling more satiated, even though you’re eating the same amount of—or even fewer—calories than what you might normally.
 The high amounts of quality protein and carbohydrates help muscles repair more quickly, which is exactly what you want if you’re trying to put on muscle.